tkapa/SSW.Rules.Content/rules/do-you-know-how-to-interact-with-images/rule.md

 ---

-There are three main ways of interacting with a  single image outside of a gallery that is not an intended link to another website.
-Each of these has a use and purpose depending on the time on the workflow of the user, and context of the image.
-So when should I apply these interactions to an image?
+How users can interact with an image is dependant on the context of the image and the intended user workflow.
+Follow these guide lines to help you decide which interaction to use to give your users the best experience you can.

 ### 1. Zoom Control
 Zoom Control is the ability to zoom in on an image in the same page, with the ability to return to normal workflow quite quickly.
 This should be indicated by a Magnifying Glass Cursor on when hovering over this image.

 Zoom Control should be used when:

-  * By default if the image has a larger scale to view
+  * The image has a larger scale to view, or details that might need to be viewed.
-  * You want to maximize accessibility.
+  * To maximize accessibility.
-  * You want to maintain the user workflow.
+  * To maintain the user workflow.
+  * Should be considered the default choice for clickable images.

+*TODO: <Add Example>*

 ### 2. New Tab
 New Tab opens the image in a new tab by itself at a larger scale.
 This should be indicated by a Link Pointer Cursor when hovering over this image.